introduccion-jsx-react

-JSX (JavaScript XML) is a syntax extension for JavaScript created by the React team to facilitate the writing of components.
+JSX (JavaScript XML) is a syntax extension for JavaScript created by the React team to make writing components easier.

 JSX allows you to write component structure similar to HTML within JavaScript code, combining both languages in a more intuitive way.

-- It is more expressive: It allows you to describe the user interface structure in a declarative manner.
+2. It’s more expressive: It allows you to describe the user interface structure in a declarative way.

-It is a mix of HTML and JavaScript that may seem confusing at first, but it is one of the most distinctive features of React (and one of the reasons why it is so popular).
+It’s a mix between HTML and JavaScript that might seem confusing at first, but it’s one of the most distinctive features of React (and one of the reasons why it’s so popular).

-Let’s look at an example of JSX and this “mix of JavaScript and HTML languages”
+Let’s see an example of JSX and this “mix of JavaScript and HTML languages”

 const element = <h1>Hello, world!</h1>;